 The Life is Strange series has encapsulated fans with two fantastic main titles, a prequel, and a spin-off.
-Now, that the third iteration in the series has been revealed, we’ve got all the release date info you need to get excited about Life is Strange 3: True Colors.
+Now, that the third iteration in the series has been revealed, we’ve got all the release date, trailer, and gameplay info you need to get excited about Life is Strange: True Colors.

-- Who is developing Life is Strange 3?
+- Who is developing Life is Strange: True Colors?

 - Pre-order editions

-The title has been confirmed to be releasing on PC, Stadia, PS4/PS5, Xbox One, and Xbox Series X/S on September 10, 2021.
+The title has been confirmed to be releasing on PC, Stadia, PlayStation, and Xbox on September 10, 2021.

 If any developments around the release date occur, we’ll be sure to update you with any new changes.

-At the moment, we’ve only been treated to a cinematic trailer of the new story.
-Featuring the typical gorgeous, dreamy art style that fans are used to, we’re given a small peek into what players can expect from Alex’s story.
+Featuring the typical gorgeous, dreamy art style of the franchise, we’re given a peek into what players can expect from Alex’s story and the characters we’ll meet.

 Stating that True Colors is “a bold new era… with an all-new playable lead character and a thrilling mystery to solve,” the trailer features the new locale of Colorado, Haven Springs, and a slew of characters (including one returning from the original title – Steph) to get to know.